deepakachu5114/tensor-manipulation-from-scratch/README.md

         4. Optional `np.expand_dims` (for inserting new dimensions of size 1).
         5. Optional `np.broadcast_to` (for repeating axes / implementing newly created axes from a size-1 source).
         6. Final `reshape` (for merging axes into the desired output structure).
-    * Importantly, while the logic accounts for this full sequence, the recipe optimization ensures that for many common rearrangement tasks (like simple transpositions, splitting a single axis, merging adjacent axes, or repeating one axis), the entire transformation often boils down to executing just **one** of these core NumPy operations at runtime.
-This maximizes efficiency by leveraging NumPy's optimized C implementations directly.
-More intricate patterns naturally might require a combination of these steps.
+   * Recipe optimization ensures many common tasks (e.g., transpositions, splits, merges, or repeats) often require just **one** NumPy operation at runtime.

 ## Supported Operations